sebastian-lapuschkin/explaining-deep-clinical-gait-classification/README.md

 Folder `figures` contains code and data for (generating) the overview figure shown in the paper.

 Folder `python` contains code for model training and evaluation, based on python3 and the python sub-package of the [LRP Toolbox (version 1.3.0rc2)](https://github.com/sebastian-lapuschkin/lrp_toolbox).
-Should you use or extend this implementation please consider citing the toolbox, as well as our paper mentioned above.
+Should you use or extend the implementation in the present repository, please consider citing the toolbox, as well as our paper mentioned above.
 ```
 @article{lapuschkin2016toolbox,
     author  = {Lapuschkin, Sebastian and